nlinda/karaoke-app/README.md

 - Displaying transcript paragraphs with highlighted words synchronized to audio (video) playback.
 - Fetching and displaying a list of available transcripts.
-- Playback controls including play, pause, seek, and playback speed adjustments.
+- Playback controls including play, pause, seek, volume control, full-screen mode and playback speed adjustments.
 - Automatic Scrolling: Implemented automatic scrolling to keep the current word in view during playback.
 This would improve user experience and readability.

 ## Not Implemented & Trade-offs